Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 <p style="clear: both;"></p>

-When an image is too wide we may want it to fit into the page width.
+When an image is too wide, we may want to fit it into the page width.
 Attribute lists may be used for this with the following classes defined in the provided CSS:

 ![](<!--path pict-->wide_image.png){.w-fit .img-frame}